hashobject/blog.hashobject.com/resources/posts/20130603-clojure-webapp-with-https-support-on-amazon-beanstalk.md

 Basically you will be able to deploy you app using following command:

 ```
   lein beanstalk deploy prod
 ```

-Where `prod` name of you environment that you need to specify creating Beanstalk app.
+Where `prod` is the name of you environment that you need to specify creating Beanstalk app.

 Creating Amazon Beanstalk application is easy.
 Just follow official [docs](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_Java.html).
 You can choose Tomcat 6 or Tomcat 7 as container (both 32 and 64 bit).